 The Mustang Micro really has no specific audience.
 Guitarists of all experience levels, and who play all styles of electric guitar music will find it to be a useful investment.

-It’s perfect for silent practice anywhere, any time, and thanks to its ability to act as a USB interface, players looking to take their first steps into the world of recording can do so without having to purchase additional hardware.
+It’s perfect for silent practice anywhere, any time, and thanks to its ability to act as a USB interface, players looking to take their first steps into the world of recording can do so without having to purchase additional hardware – this is a huge bonus, and a rare feature in a headphone amp.

 Appearance / Features / Controls